Orabig/remarkable-engineering/NOTES.md

 † The PDF export gives 227.16 DPI horizontally and 226.91 DPI vertically

-The width and height resulting from the assumtion that the 10.3″ diagonal is exact are themselves exact.
+The width and height resulting from the assumption that the 10.3″ diagonal is exact are themselves exact.
 That seems a nice place to default to, so that's what these templates use.